President’s Challenge Transition

 Q: I’m working towards a PALA+.
 Will I be able to continue working towards the award on SuperTracker?

-A: If you have not started PALA+ or want to start it on SuperTracker, you can begin logging your physical activity and nutrition when PALA+ launches in SuperTracker; stay tuned for more information this fall.
+A: If you have not started PALA+ or want to start it on SuperTracker, you can begin logging your physical activity and nutrition when PALA+ launches in SuperTracker; stay tuned for more information.
 If you want to begin PALA+ now, you should use the paper log to complete the program during the transition period.
 There is no difference in the program in how it is presented in the paper log or online.

 Q: What is happening to the President’s Challenge Advocate Program?